zach-klippenstein/ReproComposeAndroidViewTreeOwnersBugs/README.md

  4. There are two sources of truth for saved state in compose: `AmbientUiSavedStateRegistry` and `AmbientSavedStateRegistry`.
 This contributes to 1.1 above, and also makes the "Compose Registry" case possible.
+      - This isn't really a _bug_ per say, it's a code smell that seems likely to cause bugs as demonstrated here.
       - Proposed fix: Since both `UiSavedStateRegistry` and `SavedStateRegistry` have essentially the same API shape, and `ComposeView` already wraps the incoming `SavedStateRegistry` as a `UiSavedStateRegistry`, it seems to me like `AmbientSavedStateRegistry` should simply not